Where Do You Start?

 Depending on their location and use, doors come in a range of materials, including wood, steel, fiberglass, Masonite, and MDF (Medium Density Fiberboard), including hollow core and solid core options.
 They can all, of course, include windows or window panels as well, and come in a variety of thicknesses.

 The type you choose will depend on the door’s location in the house (from entryways to closets), as well as your preferences for insulation, security, convenience, and style.
 We can also give you fire and sound ratings for the doors you choose.
-Learn more, starting with our labor-saving Tips video, below, and use the form to request a free Door Planning Checklist.
+Use the form on this page to request a free Door Planning Checklist.

 Exterior doors all have to be more durable and secure.
 They’re exposed to weather, insulate your home from the winter cold and summer heat, and are the first barrier of entry to your home.
 For this reason, they all need to be made from strong, sturdy materials like wood, fiberglass, vinyl and vinyl clad, or metals like steel and aluminum.